timur-han/orion-jclouds/README.md

 BlobStoreContext context = ContextBuilder.newBuilder("orionblob")
-                 .credentials(identity, credential)
+                 .credentials(username, password)
                  .buildView(BlobStoreContext.class);

-Default end-point is <http://orionhub.org/> this can be overridden by setting the end-point during the build of blobstore.
+Default end-point is <https://orionhub.org/> this can be overridden by setting the end-point during the build of blobstore.
 The general blob naming convention is like relative paths which start without a slash.

 In general names as.metadata and with slashes are forbidden.